 DRE 7032 Topics in Microeconomics II

 The aim of the course is to give the students a thorough understanding af selected topics in microeconomics.
-In Spring 2021 we will cover assignment and selection models.
+We will cover assignment and selection models.

 After taking this course students should be familiar with all main types of assignment models and their applications, including the most recent contributions to this literature.

 The students are expected to learn